tjfontaine/cloudnative/application-development/package-management/helm/helm.md

 * Release: an instance of a Helm chart deployed to a Kubernetes cluster.
 There is a new release created each time a chart is installed.

 Helm is similar to yum, brew, apt-get, choco, etc., but specifically for Kubernetes.
-Thanks to repositories and releases charts are easy to update, version, and share.
+Thanks to repositories and releases, charts are easy to update, version, and share.

 There are two key parts of the Helm architecture:
 * Helm: a client running on your local system